26 Apr The Hidden Dangers Of Urinary Tract Infections In The Elderly

-Although a urinary tract infection (UTI) isn’t something you would normally consider life threatening it can become very dangerous if it goes untreated.
+Although a urinary tract infection (UTI) isn’t normally consider life threatening, it can become very dangerous if it goes untreated.
 Urinary tract infections in the elderly can be confused for dementia, or other long term health conditions, because they often do not display the same symptoms in the elderly as they do in younger patients.

-“If the client is getting confused or agitated beyond their baseline I check for an UTI”.
-He says that anytime an extremely routine oriented patient doesn’t get out of bed, or follow their usual schedule, he checks for UTI and stroke.
+“If the client is getting confused or agitated beyond their baseline, I check for an UTI.”
+Anytime an extremely routine oriented patient doesn’t get out of bed or follow their usual schedule, he checks for UTI and stroke.
 Phillip also says that if they do experience clear symptoms, such as painful urination, a patient with dementia may not communicate it directly.

-Phillip advises that some of the verbal questions that he keeps an ear out for are statements such as “my seat is hot” or “I don’t want to go to the bathroom”.
-If you are aware of the patient’s typical behaviors it can make it easier to try to interpret what they are trying to tell you.
+Phillip advises that the verbal questions that he keeps an ear out for are statements such as “My seat is hot,” or “I don’t want to go to the bathroom”.
+If you are aware of the patient’s typical behaviors, it can make it easier to try to interpret what they are trying to tell you.

 At A Helping Hand Homecare, we understand that to establish a client’s baseline, it is important to have a consistent caregiver and strong communication.
 In order to catch signs of a UTI early on, our caregivers document their daily tasks and call our nursing staff immediately if they see any symptoms.
 This helps our caregivers address the issue before it becomes dangerous.

 To find more information on becoming a caregiver, homecare in Seattle, and finding assistance for in-home care, contact our Client Care Managers today.
 We are here to assist and to answer any questions that you may have.